-Francine Hoenderkamp reports on the protest against the new Playboy Club on June 4th.
-(Sorry for the delay in getting this up, we had some emails-getting-stuck-in-spam issues!)
+A report on the protest against the new Playboy Club on June 4th

 Greeted by the world’s press, armed with placards, passion, determination and conviction and repeatedly chanting in unison “EFF OFF HEF!
 STOP DEGRADING WOMEN!” it felt like we were not only physically turning the corner on to Old Park Lane on the evening of the 4th June 2011, but this highly-publicised protest seemed to symbolise a metaphorical turning point for feminism too.

 The official opening night of Hugh Hefner’s Playboy club generated mass media coverage in its build-up with news report after news report alluding to the club’s ‘hey day’, a moment in time that pre-dated many of the hard-earned rights that women battled for and benefit from today.
 However, what was significant about this coverage was the prominent presence of feminist dissent in the form of the EFF OFF HEF! campaign lead by grassroots organisations OBJECT & UK Feminista.
 The message was loud and clear: there is no place for Hugh Hefner and his sexist, misogynistic Playboy empire – and all that it represents and encourages in the 21st century.